ConnectSync/ConnectSync-Repo/README.md

 # ConnectSync

-## We bring remote workers closer together

-Enjoy one of the best open source social media platforms for business owners to reunite their workers from anywhere.
+An open source virtual working environment for professional institutions and organization to remotely connect their teams and employees across different countries.

 ## Website